godmodelabs/dexter/README.md

         },

         enterTablet: function() {
-            // For mobile and tablets only
+            // For tablets only
         },

         enterDesktop: function() {
-            // For every smaller and this state, in this case equivalent to <enter>
+            // For big desktop only
         }
     });